 Download now from:

-There are several apps in iTunes that are designed for saving Instagram videos and photos, but, sadly, many of these apps don’t come free of charge.
-InstaSave (unrelated to the Android version of the same name), however, is, and it’s easy to use.
-Simply download the app, connect your account, and grant the app permission to access your Instagram feed.
+There are several apps in the App Store that are designed for saving Instagram videos and photos, but, sadly, many of these apps don’t come free of charge.
+InstaSave (unrelated to the Android version of the same name), however, is.
+It’s also very easy to use.
+Simply download the app, connect your account, and grant the app permission to access your Instagram account.
 Once you’re signed into Instagram, anything you “like” — whether it be a photo or video — will be saved in a clean, chronological feed.
 Here, you can also see your likes in the classic grid format with which we’re all accustomed.
 If you’re in need of people to follow to fill up your feed, check out our curated list of the best Instagram accounts to follow.

 Download now from: